jacobodavidson/jacobodavidson/README.md

 # About Me:
-IT Specialist with a strong interest in software engineering and cybersecurity, currently pursuing a BS in Computer Science at UNC Pembroke.
+IT Specialist with a strong interest in software engineering, cybersecurity and a BS in Computer Science at UNC Pembroke.
 Leveraging hands-on experience in IT support, system administration, and POS management to build a foundation for a career in software development.
 Eager to contribute technical expertise to forward-thinking teams developing innovative, security-focused applications that protect organizational assets and data integrity.
 Seeking opportunities to expand knowledge in penetration testing, secure coding practices, and cloud security architecture.

 ## Socials: